Ready to Grow Your Business Fast?

 During the annual meeting, you should think about your business performance over the previous year.
 Usually, the leadership team determines the annual priorities and targets for the upcoming year as well as reviews employee perceptions and long-term goals.
 This is the time to review your strategic plan: your vision, value and mission, your KPI’s, your goals and your actions.
 You are setting goals for the upcoming year, creating a budget and taking your team through a SWOT (Strengths, Weaknesses, Opportunities, and Threats) exercise to determine priorities for the upcoming year.

-A team meeting rhythm done right will move your business forward by empowering your employees through a shared vision and teamwork.
+A right team meeting rhythm done right will move your business forward by empowering your employees through a shared vision and teamwork.
 Creating a strategic plan is a good beginning, but team meetings ensure that you are deploying your plan.
 Here’s an article about strategic-plan-for-your-small-business/”>creating a strategic plan for your business.